risk-first/website/menagerie/Communication-Risk.md

 In 1948, Claude Shannon proposed this definition of communication:

-> "The fundamental problem of communication is that of reproducing at one point, either exactly or approximately, a message selected at another point." - [A Mathematical Theory Of Communication, _Claude Shannon_](https://en.wikipedia.org/wiki/A_Mathematical_Theory_of_Communication)  <!-- tweet-end -->
+> "The fundamental problem of communication is that of reproducing at one point, either exactly or approximately, a message selected at another point." - [A Mathematical Theory Of Communication, _Claude Shannon_](https://en.wikipedia.org/wiki/A_Mathematical_Theory_of_Communication)

 And from this same paper, we get the diagram above:  We move from top-left ("I want to send a message to someone") to bottom left, clockwise, where we hope the message has been understood and believed.
 (I've added this last box to Shannon's original diagram.)